drekka/Alchemic/README.md

 When we have several possible candidate objects for a dependency, we might not want to use custom names to get the exact one we want, but we still need to be able to select just one.
 Alchemic can define one object as the default object for these situations.
 It has the concept of ***Primary*** objects which it borrowed from the *Spring framework*.

 The basic idea is that when registering multiple objects which can satisfy a dependency, you can flag one of them as the *'Primary'* object.
-Later when injecting, Alchemic will use this object as the final selection, regardless of how many other candidates are available.
+Later when injecting, Alchemic will use this object in preference to the others.
 Here's how to declare a Primary:

 ```objectivec
 ACRegister(ACIsPrimary)
 ```

-Primary objects are only checked after all search criteria specified with `ACWith...` criteria has been executed.
-This ensures that they only matter when the search criteria are not enough.
+Primary objects are only checked once a list of candidate objects has been located.
+This ensures that dependencies where specifically named objects are used are still given priority.

-*Note that whilst this can solve situations where multiple candidates for a dependency are presents, if it finds Multiple Primary objects for a dependency it will still raise an error.*
+*Note that whilst this can solve situations where multiple candidates for a dependency are presents, if it finds Multiple Primary objects for a dependency, Alchemic will still raise an error.*

 ### Primary objects and testing

 Primary objects are most useful in testing.
-You can create classes in your test suites and register them as Primary.
+You can register mock or dummy objects from your test suites and set them as Primaries.
 When Alchemic loads, these test objects will then become the defaults to be injected instead of the production objects, all without having to change a single line of code.

 # Injecting dependencies

-The main point of a DI framework is to locate an objects dependencies and inject them without the developer having to pass them around, or write code to locate them in other ways.
-In other words, to save the developer from having to write a lot of [boiler plate](https://en.wikipedia.org/wiki/Boilerplate_code) code and manage the objects themselves.
+The main point of a DI framework is to locate an objects dependencies and inject them without the developer having to write code to manage the objects.
+In other words, to save the developer from having to write a lot of [boiler plate](https://en.wikipedia.org/wiki/Boilerplate_code) code.

-Alchemic specifies dependencies in a class in a very similar fashion to how it defines a class to be created.
-Here's a basic registration:
+Alchemic specifies dependencies in a very similar fashion to how it registers classes.
+Here's a basic dependency registration:

 ```objectivec
 @interface MyClass